Ireland Travel Guide: The Best Pubs in Galway, Ireland

 This might have been when I fell in love with Galway.

 This is the type of pub where locals and tourists mingle together easily and you’ll likely leave with a few new friends.
-It’s located in an excellent location on Shop Street and you really can’t miss its bright red front.
-On the weekends, there is music to be heard at 2:00 pm and 7:00 pm, but it’s often going all day!
+It’s located in an excellent location in the heart of Galway City on Shop Street.
+You really can’t miss its bright red front.

 You’ll know it by the piles of people spilling out of the front door.
 But don’t worry, they’ll make room for you!